Taming-the-BEAST/Prior-selection/README.md

 <br>

-After the installation of an add-on, the program is on your computer, but BEAUti is unable to load the template files for the newly installed model unless it is restarted.
+After the installation of a package, the program is on your computer, but BEAUti is unable to load the template files for the newly installed model unless it is restarted.
 So, let's restart BEAUti to make sure we have the **BDSKY** model at hand.

 > Close the **BEAST2 Package Manager** and **_restart_** BEAUti to fully load the **BDSKY** package.